smithjd/sql-pet/index.Rmd

 ## Using R to query a DBMS in your organization

+### Why write a book about DBMS access from R using Docker?

 * Large data stores in organizations are stored in databases that have specific access constraints and structural characteristics.
-Data documentation may be incomplete, often emphasizes operational issues rather than analytic ones, and often needs to be confirmed on the fly.
-Data volumes and query performance are important design constraints.
+            * Data documentation may be incomplete, often emphasizes operational issues rather than analytic ones, and often needs to be confirmed on the fly.
+            * Data volumes and query performance are important design constraints.

 * R users frequently need to make sense of complex data structures and coding schemes to address incompletely formed questions so that exploratory data analysis has to be fast.
-Exploratory techniques for the purpose should not be reinvented (and so would benefit from more public instruction or discussion).
+            * Exploratory and diagnostic techniques for the purpose should not be reinvented and would benefit from more public instruction or discussion.

-* Learning to navigate the interfaces (passwords, packages, etc.) between R and a database is difficult to simulate outside corporate walls.
-Resources for interface problem diagnosis behind corporate walls may or may not address all the issues that R users face, so a simulated environment is needed.
+* Learning to navigate the interfaces (passwords, packages, etc.) or gap between R and a database is difficult to simulate outside corporate walls.
+            * Resources for interface problem diagnosis behind corporate walls may or may not address all the issues that R users face, so a simulated environment is needed.

+* Docker is a relatively easy way to simulate the relationship between an R/Rstudio session and database -- all on a single machine.

 ## Docker as a tool for UseRs